wp-plugins/wp-rss-multi-importer/readme.txt

 2. Activate the WP RSS Multi Importer plugin through the 'Plugins' menu in WordPress
 3. Configure the plugin by going to the `RSS Multi Importer` submenu that appears in your `Settings` admin menu.
 3. Use the shortcode in your posts or pages: `[wp_rss_multi_importer]` or use the widget.
-4. Limit which feeds get shown on a page by using a parameter in the shortcode, like: [wp_rss_multi_importer category="#,#"] or choose the categorie in the widget.
+4. Limit which feeds get shown on a page by using a parameter in the shortcode, like: [wp_rss_multi_importer category="#,#"] or choose the categories in the widget.

 You can also use other parameters which can be customized in the shortcode...this includes: